jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

 ## Get All Paths

-The Get All Paths Service will query the DB for all paths up to 6-hops in length between a pair of source and destination prefixes.
+**srctl's** *Get All Paths* service will query the API for all paths from a source to a destination.
+The CLI can specify a limit to the number of paths returned.

 1. Run the Get All Paths 'gp' service:
     ```